 To improve inclusivity, stakeholder mapping can not only help you better understand the players in your broader business ecosystem, but also help you apply systems thinking to your overall content strategy.
 This is key for sustainability.

-The big picture questions: Who are you trying to reach with your content?
+Who are you trying to reach?
 How do they engage with content?
-Are there additional stakeholders you might not have considered?
+Who haven’t you considered?

 2. Clearly State Your Goals